Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 \begin{lem} For all atomic hypersequents $G$, built using the variables and negated variables $x_1, \covar{x_1}, \dots, x_{k}, \covar{x_{k}}$, of the form

 where $\Gamma_i = \vec{r}_{i,1}.x_1,...,\vec{r}_{i,k}.x_k, \vec{s}_{i,1}.\covar{x_1},...,\vec{s}_{i,k}.\covar{x_{i,k}}$, the following are equivalent:

-\begin{enumerate} \item $G$ has a CAN--free and T--free derivation. \item there exist natural numbers $n_1,...,n_m \in \mathbb{N}$, one for each sequent in $G$, such that: \begin{itemize} \item there exists $i\in [1..m]$ such that $n_i \neq 0$, i.e., the numbers are not all $0$'s, and \item for every variable and covariable $(x_j, \covar{x_j})$ pair, it holds that
+\begin{enumerate} \item $G$ has a CAN-free and T-free derivation. \item there exist natural numbers $n_1,...,n_m \in \mathbb{N}$, one for each sequent in $G$, such that: \begin{itemize} \item there exists $i\in [1..m]$ such that $n_i \neq 0$, i.e., the numbers are not all $0$'s, and \item for every variable and covariable $(x_j, \covar{x_j})$ pair, it holds that

 i.e., the scaled (by the numbers $n_1$ \dots $n_m$) sum of the coefficients in front of the variable $x_j$ is equal to the scaled sum of the coefficients in from of the covariable $\covar{x_j}$. \end{itemize} \end{enumerate} \end{lem} \begin{proof} We prove $(1) \Rightarrow (2)$ by induction on the derivation of $G$.
-We show only the M case, the other cases being trivial: \begin{itemize} \unnecessary{ \item If the derivation finishes with then we take $n_1 = 1$ \item If the derivation finishes with then by induction hypothesis there are $n_1,...,n_m \in \mathbb{N}$ such that : \begin{itemize} \item there exists $i\in [1..m]$ such that $n_i \neq 0$. \item for every variable and covariable $(x_j,\covar{x_j})$ pair, it holds that $\sum_i n_i.\sum \vec{r}_{i,j} = \sum_i n_i.\sum \vec{s}_{i,j}$. \end{itemize} So $n_1,...,n_m$ satisfies the property. \item If the derivation finishes with
+We show only the M case, the other cases being trivial: \begin{itemize} \item If the derivation finishes with